dydxfoundation/dip/content/dips/DIP-18.md

 ## Motivation

-dYdX is facing an important decision to scale the protocol thoughtfully as it transitions to full community ownership.
+dYdX is facing an important decision to scale the protocol thoughtfully as it transitions to full community control.
 As a community, we have to look ahead towards organizational transformation through the use of subDAOs.
 Accomplishing this goal will first require guidance on structural implementation.

 Speaking from experience with the Grants Trust, launching a subDAO is not quite as simple as opening a wallet and getting community funding.
 There are tons of legal procedures, operational headaches, and other nuances to building a truly internet-native organization.
 Community members should be able to benefit from the know-how and experience gained through the process that led to the creation and operation of the Grants Trust.